Table of Contents

 5. Building a Better Registry Reader in Python

-I set out to write a script that can:
+I set out to write a script that could:

 • We will only be connecting locally, otherwise see winreg.ConnectRegistry().

-• Allow specific subkeys to be ignored - helps overcome permission issues and errors in the registry
+• Allow specific subkeys to be ignored - this helps overcome permission issues and errors in the registry.

 All the source code is available in the GitHub Repository: winreg_read.